-On the homepage, click on "ENGL 2: What on Earth is Happening?" under "Spring 2019 Courses" to be routed to our page.
+On the homepage, click on "ENGL 2: You Belong to the City" under "Spring 2019 Courses" to be routed to our page.
 Feel free to use the "Comments" function in each posting; it is often a helpful way to communicate with classmates.